 Haile Mariam Desalegn, acting Prime Minister and former deputy PM, has already been running the government for the past months and will continue to do so.
 It is known that Desalgen was hand-picked and groomed by Zenawi and enjoys broad party support.
 The cabinet remains intact until the new leader decides to make changes to his executive team.

 The ruling party, the Ethiopian People’s Revolutionary Democratic Front, controls parliament with an absolute majority which they won in the general election in 2010.
-There is a very small likely hood that they do not win the next elections given broad popular support.
+There is a very small likelihood that they do not win the next elections given broad popular support.

 The Economic vision of the country comprises the following key objectives:

 - achieving Millennium Development Goals (MDGs) targets by 2015

 - attracting large volumes of FDI